 - Annette McDermott, interim dean of religious and spiritual life

 - Kymberly Newberry FP’16

-- Kate Wasserman, coordinator of new student orientation and project assistant to the deans; staff for the commission
+- Kate Wasserman, coordinator of new student orientation and special projects assistant to the deans; staff for the commission